 How great would it be if your agents knew what customers’ issues were before responding to the ticket?
-This would not only reduce back and forth responses, but also make the agent’s life easier by having all the information they need up front to solve the ticket and create a fast and positive experience for the customer.
+This would reduce back-and-forth responses and make the agent’s life easier by having all the information they need upfront to solve the ticket and create a fast and positive experience for the customer.

-You can do this in Support by using custom ticket fields (depending on your plan type, you must also be able to report on them).
+You can do this in Support by using custom ticket fields.
 Custom ticket fields are customizable ticket fields that you can create to capture more information from your customers or agents and can be made visible to agents only or to both agents and end-users.

 There are a variety of custom fields you can use.
 You can find the full list here.
-I recommend using drop-down list and checkbox fields where possible because you can generate tags that can be used in automations, macros, triggers, views, and most importantly reports.
+I recommend using drop-down list and checkbox fields where possible because you can generate tags for automations, macros, triggers, views, and, most importantly, reports.

 I’ll end the apps portion with these powerful words from one of our customers, Groupon, regarding apps: “Our agents save about 40% of time per ticket on average thanks to apps, they make us more efficient” — Dominic Pasta, Operations Manager Groupon UK

-The knowledge base should be considered the source of truth, especially if it is customer facing - so make sure to keep it updated!
-This may input from all of your agents or hiring a dedicated Help Center content manager.
-You can make articles available both internally and externally so that your customers and agents can potentially have access to the same articles, but see additional content based on their role.
+The knowledge base should be considered the source of truth, especially if it is customer-facing - so make sure to keep it updated!
+This may involve input from all of your agents or hiring a dedicated Help Center content manager.
+You can make articles available internally and externally so that your customers and agents can access the same articles but see additional content based on their roles.
 It’s good practice to have internal articles with access restricted to your agents to reference policies and procedures, and it can also help to minimize the time spent onboarding new agents.

-- Tickets per agent by day/week/month - Tracking the number of tickets per agent is a simple yet effective way to measure if the workload is distributed evenly on the team and also to see who your top performers are.
-The insights gained from this information allows you to make decisions around staffing based on volume, training, and creating/updating knowledge base articles.
+- Tickets per agent by day/week/month - Tracking the number of tickets per agent is a simple yet effective way to measure if the workload is distributed evenly on the team and to see your top performers.
+The insights gained from this information allow you to make decisions around staffing based on volume, training, and creating/updating knowledge base articles.

 - Tickets per agent per channel - Similar to tracking the number of tickets per agent, measuring by channel helps to see volume by channel.
 You may discover that you need to add more agents to a particular channel or come up with ways to reduce ticket volume for those channels.

 - Time Tracking App metrics - This app tracks time automatically.
 However, you will need to build a few custom metrics and reports within Explore to analyze your team’s time logs.
-You should track total time spent, average time spent per ticket, and average time spent per update in order to gather a holistic view on how much time is actually spent on each interaction.
+You should track the total time spent, average time spent per ticket, and average time spent per update to gather a holistic view of how much time is spent on each interaction.